Hiking Mount Timpanogos Safely

 If you do any ten of the above twelve activities, you can join the ranks of the Grand Order of Admirers of Timpanogos.
 It might not be quite the same as joining the illustrious pantheon of Timp hiking worthies: Stewart, Roberts, Hart, Pace, Kelsey, Hilton, Heaton, Kearney, Meyer, Ashcraft, Woolsey, and others.
 However, by self-awarding yourself membership in the Order, you can do exciting things like printing the graphic on the right onto sticker paper, and pasting it on your forehead or Timp map or anything else that strikes your fancy.
 Not many people do that!

 In doing any of these things, remember the importance of prudence.
-Apart from the summit trails, Stewart Falls (Stewart Cascades) is one of two places in the county—the other being Bridal Veil Falls—that are hot spots for injury due to the large number of people going there unprepared while assuming they will have easy and safe walks, which results in lots of relatively minor injuries, and in more serious injuries from leaving the trail and falling because multitudes are unable to grasp the wisdom of staying off steep, sketchy places.
+Apart from the summit trails, Stewart Falls (Stewart Cascades) is one of two places in the county—the other being Bridal Veil Falls—that are hot spots for injury due to the large number of people going there unprepared while assuming they will have easy and safe walks, which results in lots of relatively minor injuries, and in more serious injuries or deaths from leaving the trail and falling because multitudes are unable to grasp the wisdom of staying off steep, sketchy places.
 Exploring remote or steep areas involves an increased risk of being removed from the gene pool if it turns out you shouldn’t have gone there.
 When engaging in wholesome recreational activities near the rivers be mindful of the drowning danger, especially during spring runoff, and of the need for wearing PFDs when floating Provo River.
 Don’t drive the Alpine Loop with a trailer or an RV, as it’s a narrow and twisty road in the middle part.
 Winter backcountry travel entails serious avalanche danger, which demands competent avalanche terrain reading ability and well practiced companion rescue skills.

 If you want to do something really amazing, and you're a strong hiker with ties to a nonprofit or governmental or university group that will back you up and can claim some interest in Timp, try to get Google to let you carry their Trekker along both trails to photograph them.
 That still hasn't happened.